franiglesias/golden/README.md

 ]
 ```

-I think this will help you to understand the snapshot, identify easily interesting cases and even post-process the result if you need to.
+I think this will help you to understand the snapshot, identify easily interesting cases, and even post-process the result if you need to.

 #### Another example, managing errors: